dikondaashish/TrackmyOPT/extension/README.md

 2. Enable **Developer mode** (toggle in top right corner)
 3. Click **Load unpacked**
 4. Select the `extension/dist` directory
-5. The OPT Hub extension should now appear in your extensions list
+5. The TrackMyOPT extension should now appear in your extensions list

 ### 4. Note Your Extension ID